Dacia Duster: Reception

 British website carwow has reviewed the car in July 2018.
 It was criticised for the poor range of equipment in the lowest trim level, considering its price, for its plasticky, dark-coloured and "cheap-feeling" interior, the lack of light for the vanity mirror or the noisy electric motor for the windows.
 Among the good points there are its accessible folding seats, the rear-view and panoramic cameras, the in-depth-adjustable steering wheel, the good visibility and handling inside town, the soft suspension and the lock mode for the four-wheel-drive.

 Facelift

-The restyled version of the Duster is presented on June 22, 2021 and went on sale in September 2021.
-The updated Duster is equipped with a new light signature, both front and rear, similar to the third-generation Sandero.
-The pattern of the grille is slightly simplified and a sliding central armrest is inside.
+The restyled version of the Duster was presented on June 22, 2021 and went on sale in September 2021.
+The updated Duster comes equipped with a new light signature, both front and rear, similar to the third-generation Sandero.
+The pattern of the grille has been slightly simplified and a sliding central armrest is also available inside.

-The number of engines available is reduced, with now two petrol engines of 130 and 150hp, a petrol/LPG version of 100hp, and a 115hp diesel engine available in all-wheel drive.
+The number of engines available was reduced, with there being two petrol engines of 130 and 150hp, a petrol/LPG version of 100hp, and a 115hp diesel engine available in all-wheel drive.
 The most powerful engine is now available as standard with the 6-speed automatic transmission (EDC6).